Pizza Crust Tips

 Are you having trouble with your pizza dough?
 Let’s tackle some common crust issues and find solutions to make your homemade pizzas perfect every time.

-Another common concern is achieving a golden crust color.
+Another common concern is achieving a golden crust colour.
 To achieve that beautiful golden hue, you can try a few tricks.
 First, preheat your oven to the highest temperature possible for at least 30 minutes before baking your pizza.
 This will ensure the heat is evenly distributed throughout the range, resulting in a crispier crust.

-Additionally, brushing the edges of your pizza crust with olive oil or melted butter before baking can enhance browning and add flavor.
+Additionally, brushing the edges of your pizza crust with olive oil or melted butter before baking can enhance browning and add flavour.
 You can also sprinkle cornmeal on the bottom of your baking surface to prevent sticking and promote browning.